Lisanne Pinciotti, Program Director, EC and Admin Level Coordinator

 Sheba Kapur (EL, MIE, Admin)

 After completing her Bachelor of Science at the University of Toronto, Sheba was introduced to the “Montessori way” by an acquaintance.
-Impressed with what she observed in an early childhood classroom, Sheba applied to Toronto Montessori Institute where she obtained her Early Childhood (3-6) and Elementary (6-12) Montessori certifications.
-Since then, Sheba has taught in Montessori classrooms from early childhood through middle school.
-Currently, Sheba is the Elementary Level Coordinator and a teacher educator at WSMS-TEP.
+Impressed with what she observed in an early childhood classroom, Sheba applied to Toronto Montessori Institute where she obtained her Early Childhood (3-6) and Elementary (6-12) Montessori credentials.
+Since then, Sheba has taught in Montessori classrooms in the US and Canada, from early childhood through middle school.
+Currently, Sheba is the Elementary Level and Practicum Coordinator and a teacher educator at WSMS-TEP.
 Sheba also consults for a local Montessori school.

 Katherine Schneider (EC, EL, MIE, Admin)